jfrog/charts/stable/artifactory/README.md

 helm upgrade --install artifactory jfrog/artifactory -f values.yaml
 ```

-2. Any custom configuration file you have to configure artifactory, such as `logabck.xml`:
+2. Any custom configuration file you have to configure artifactory, such as `logback.xml`:
 Create a config map with your `logback.xml` configuration.

 Create a values file with the following values: